worldbank/gld/Support/B - Country Survey Details/MUS/CMPHS/Education.md

 In the Mauritius CMPHS, educational attainment is primarily recorded by year level.
 The raw education attainment variable does not identify levels beyond secondary schooling in a way that is sufficient for GLD harmonization.

 To identify post-secondary attainment, the harmonization relies on a separate variable that records the respondent's field of study or qualification.
-This variable follows an international education classification and is used to distinguish higher levels of education.
+This variable follows an education classification system based on the Internationa and is used to distinguish higher levels of education.

 ## Classification used in the qualification variable